Robert-Hughes/SanctuaryPlayer/README.md

 TODO:

 * Delete/clean up old saved position data.
 Perhaps expires after some time?
-* Loading saved positions seems to not get the time right, it's often behind by a few minutes?
-Maybe only on longer videos (percentage error?)
 * On mobile, refreshing the menu on open causes a flicker when you open the menu